necsanuradu/bookmark_manager/README.md

-## User stories and views for the BDD of Bookamrk_Challenge
+## User stories and views for the BDD of Bookmark_Challenge
 ```
 1.Show a list of bookmarks
   As a user